-14. Optional mobility kit
+14. Optional mobility kit.

-The optional mobility kit is fitted to the stand and consists of two fixed wheels at the back of the bandsaw and a swiveling wheel at the front of the band saw.
+The optional mobility kit is fitted to the base of the bandsaw and consists of two fixed wheels at the front of the bandsaw and a swivel wheel at the back of the band saw.
 The swivel wheel is activated and deactivated with a foot lever.

-With the swivel wheel deactivated, the bandsaw sits on two feet.
+With the swivel wheel deactivated, the bandsaw sits on two rubber feet.

-15. Optional light
+15. Optional light.

 The optional light is fitted with four screws through pre-drilled holes at the top of the bandsaw.
+The bandsaw is provided with a 220V socket that the light can be connected to.

-16. Blade guide shaft lock knob
+16. Blade guide shaft lock